-This deep dive explores Al's paradoxical role in environmental sustainability: its potential to transform environmental solutions while introducing new sustainability challenges.
+This deep dive explores AI's paradoxical role in environmental sustainability: its potential to transform environmental solutions while introducing new sustainability challenges.

 AI: A MASSIVE ENERGY HOG.

 While AI offers vast potential, its environmental cost is undeniable.
-Training and running large Al models requires enormous computational resources with massive energy and water consumption-a single ChatGPT query uses nearly 10 times more electricity than a regular Google search.
+Training and running large AI models requires enormous computational resources with massive energy and water consumption-a single ChatGPT query uses nearly 10 times more electricity than a regular Google search.
 As the popularity of AI grows, its energy footprint could soon rival that of entire nations.
-Central to Al's energy consumption are the data centers housing the servers that power these models.
-Data centers are responsible for approximately three percent of global electricity consumption and almost five percent of all the energy used in the U.S. The International Energy Agency predicts Al's electricity demand will double
+Central to AI's energy consumption are the data centers housing the servers that power these models.

-Data centers are responsible for approximately three percent of global electricity consumption and almost five percent of all the energy used in the U.S. Photo by Jovelle Tamayo/The New York Times. by 2026.
+Data centers are responsible for approximately three percent of global electricity consumption and almost five percent of all the energy used in the U.S. The International Energy Agency predicts Al's electricity demand will double by 2026.
 This has delayed the decommissioning of coal plants previously slated for closure.
-The microchips used in AI servers depend on rare earth elements often mined in environmentally destructive ways (see also Emerg- ing Conflict Amid the Green Transition).
+The microchips used in AI servers depend on rare earth elements often mined in environmentally destructive ways (see also Emerging Conflict Amid the Green Transition).
 In the U.S., data centers accounted for more than two percent of carbon dioxide emissions in the past year, nearly matching the amount produced by all domestic commercial airlines.
 Data centers generate large amounts of electronic waste, and the mercury and lead in servers add to the environmental damage.
 Potential indirect environmental consequences of AI include diverting attention and investment away from critical areas such as climate technology.
 As more companies integrate AI into their operations, the demand for data centers is only expected to rise, posing a challenge for communities and regions committed to reducing their carbon footprints.